-Today is the day that the concept ‘Blue Monday’ will be shared across social media platforms as the most depressing day of the year.
 Thought up by psychologist Dr. Cliff Arnall, Blue Monday, the third Monday in January is believed to be the day that we feel sad due to a number of variables including debt, failed New Year’s resolutions, the weather and low levels of motivation.

-1. The colour blue is the most popular in the world and has wellbeing benefits too.
+The colour blue is the most popular in the world and has wellbeing benefits too.

-2. Enjoy the blue sky (or even grey) to help boost Serotonin levels.
+Enjoy the blue sky (or even grey) to help boost Serotonin levels.

 Listening to the ocean can enhance sleep and relaxation.

 Receive your Wellbeing Bulletin

-Subscribe to our mailing list to receive your free monthly Wellbeing Bulletin which includes:
+Subscribe to our mailing list to receive your free 14 day Mindfulness Challenge along with our monthly Wellbeing Bulletin which includes: